wsaada19/CommunityQuests/README.md

         "1": # The key is the rank of the player
             experience: 100
             money: 1000
+            rewardMessage: "You have been given 1 diamond sword and 100 experience for achieving first place in the quest!"
             commands:
                 - "give %player% diamond_chestplate 1"
             items: